 Claude Samuel Zanele

 Claude, Samuel, Zanele.
-Three photographers, three complex individuals.
-They train the lens on themselves three times as a window on the world.
+Three photographers who train the lens on themselves three times as a window on the world.
 They each address issues about politics, race, gender and identity in a personal way.

 Throughout her life, Claude Cahun (FR, 1894-1954) took photographs of herself that challenged preconceptions about gender and identity.
 Born Lucy Schwob into a Jewish family of publishers, she is known as a transgender avant-la-lettre, an outspoken opponent of Nazism and an active member of the surrealist art scene.

 Samuel Fosso (NG/CM, 1962) started his own photography studio at the age of thirteen.
 He used remnants of film rolls to take his first self-portraits.
 Fosso communicates a clear political message by continually adopting new identities.
 Through his work, postcolonial freedom fighters finally have a place in the museum.

 For the series Somnyama Ngonyama, Hail The Dark Lioness, visual activist Zanele Muholi (SA, 1972) uses their own body as a canvas to address personal and cultural politics of race.
 Each self-portrait, taken in (South) Africa, America, Europe and elsewhere, asks critical questions about social (in)justice, human rights, and contested representations of the Black body.*

 * As a non-binary person, Zanele Muholi prefers to use the non-gendered pronouns they/them/their.
 This exhibition is a partnership with Autograph (London).